universekavish/universekavish/README.md

 - 👋 Hi, I’m Kavish Boyal(@universekavish).
 I am a CSE undergrad in IIIT Kota.
 - 👀 Interested in Java and MERN Development
 - 🌱 Currently learning Java and React.
-- 💞️ Looking to collaborate on projects related to my interests
+- 💞️ Looking to collaborate on projects related to my interests.
 - 📫 You can reach out to me on - boyalkavish@gmail.com

 <!---